 Most tour managers or tour leaders are self-employed and work for tour operators on a freelance basis, charging a fee for each tour.

-Starting pay can be between £15,000 and £30,000 a year, which can rise with experience.
+Starting pay can be between £15,000 and £20,000 a year, which can rise up to around £30,000 with experience.
 In addition you may get, for the duration of each tour, a daily allowance plus free board and lodgings, plus other relevant expenses.

 - You work long hours including early mornings, evenings, and weekends; you are usually on duty day and night for the tour's duration, which can be for a few weeks at a time.